 ChatGPT Prompt for Weekly Meal Planning: Free Template (with Aldi/Lidl/Rewe Deals)

-Quick answer: ChatGPT can build a weekly meal plan from supermarket deals only if you paste the current offers into the prompt yourself.
+ChatGPT can build a weekly meal plan from supermarket deals only if you paste the current offers into the prompt yourself.
 Without real prices, the model invents numbers.
-The copy-paste template below gives the model the right structure — it expects a list of deals, your household constraints, and returns a daily plan plus a shopping list with estimated cost.
+The copy-paste template below gives the model the right structure: a list of deals, your household constraints, a daily plan, shopping list, and estimated cost.

-If you don't want to do the deal-scanning step every week, a specialized app handles it for you.
-More on that below.
+If you don't want to scan deals every week, a specialized app does that for you.
+More below.

 Why the obvious question doesn't work